Best action games for Nintendo Switch iMore 2022

 The Legend of Zelda: Breath of the Wild was a breath of fresh air the 30+-year-old franchise needed.
 Injecting new life into its well-worn game design, Breath of the Wild introduced a new art style along with new versions of familiar characters, Zelda and Link.
 Now, three years later, Nintendo returns to the very same Hyrule, but instead of adventuring, you're thrown into the thick of battle as you fight against hundreds of enemy forces.

 Hyrule Warriors: Age of Calamity is a Dynasty Warriors game with a Zelda skin over it, but that's selling the game short.
 The team at Koei Tecmo has made strides in representing the characters from Breath of the Wild in the most accurate way possible.
-Every music cue, every voice, every blade of grass seems to be exactly where we remembered it when we played The Legend of Zelda: Breath of the Wild.
+In our review we wrote about how every music cue, every voice, and even every blade of grass seems to be exactly where we remembered it when we played The Legend of Zelda: Breath of the Wild.
 The action itself is hard-hitting, and the game does a great job at making you feel like you're unbeatable.

 Hyrule Warriors: Age of Calamity is not without its faults.
 The much-teased story turned out to be a waste of time, and some technical issues push the Switch to its limits.
 There's not much else to do aside from hacking and slashing everything in sight, but overall, if you're a Zelda fan, you won't want to miss out on this lovingly crafted action game.